Contact Office of Safeguarding (02) 4979 1390

 One of these members is appointed as the Council's Chairperson.
 The Bishop appoints the Chairperson and all Council members.
 The Bishop has endeavoured to ensure that one or more of the Council members has a personal understanding of the challenges and complexities that affect people who have suffered child sexual abuse.

-There are also two ex-officio members of the Council who are appointed but do not vote in Council decision making.
+There are also three ex-officio members of the Council who are appointed but do not vote in Council decision making.

 For more information on the Council, please review the constitution.